Pyali786/tutorial-py/README.md

 ## 🛠️ How to Use

-1. Download this extension as a `.zip` file or clone the repository.
+1. Download or clone this repository.
-2. Open Google Chrome and go to `chrome://extensions`.
+2. Open Chrome and go to `chrome://extensions`.
-3. Enable **Developer mode** (top right corner).
+3. Turn on **Developer mode** (top right corner).
-4. Click **"Load unpacked"** and select the folder where the extension files are.
+4. Click **"Load unpacked"** and select this extension folder.
+5. Visit any webpage with tables.
-5. Click the extension icon and press **"Download CSV"**.
+6. Click the extension icon and hit **"Download CSV"**.

 ---

 ## 📸 Screenshot

 ![Screenshot](table_scraper_preview.png)

+---

+## ☕ Donate

+If you find this tool helpful, you can support me with a small donation 💖

+- 💸 EasyPaisa / JazzCash: **0310-1374973**

 ---